hugoruscitti/examplelab/content/links-files/traducciones/own-the-tools.md

 <!--want to write down: whenever you can, own the tools, or you never stop paying-->
 <!--for them.-->

-Este pequeña idea sugiere un principio que nosotros, los vagabundos del siglo 21 podríamos escribir así: Siempre que puedas, se dueño de las herramientas, o nunca vas a terminar de pagar por ellas.
+Esta pequeña idea sugiere un principio que nosotros, los vagabundos del siglo 21 podríamos escribir así: Siempre que puedas, sé dueño de las herramientas, o nunca vas a terminar de pagar por ellas.

 <!--Tool ownership is a great way to use gift cards you receive during the-->